-When you lose traffic then it is time to better diversify.
+When you lose traffic, then it is time to diversify better.
 It may be time to change what you do on Pinterest or invest in SEO education.
 When you rely on just one traffic source, you are setting yourself up for failure.

 The same thing with your income.
-If you were making money only from your ad revenue then you need to diversify that as well.
-You need to properly implement a good affiliate marketing strategy and create courses, books or other products you can sell.
+If you were making money only from your ad revenue, you need to diversify that.
+You need to properly implement a good affiliate marketing strategy and create courses, books, or other products you can sell.

 Don’t just give up.
-Use this is an opportunity to learn and grow.
+Use this as an opportunity to learn and grow.

 Take time away

 Sometimes, all you need is a vacation from your blog.
 Don’t worry that you aren’t posting for a week or two.
 Just stop.
 Don’t worry about your site for now.

 Read a book.
 Take a vacation.
 Whatever you need to do to separate yourself from the site and don’t think about it.